Does SecOpsium ask for a GitHub personal access token?

 SecOpsium should only scan repositories the user owns or is explicitly authorized to assess.
 The GitHub workflow is designed around scoped repository access instead of shared personal tokens.

 SecOpsium connects to GitHub through an authorized GitHub workflow.
-Users choose the repository scope they want SecOpsium to access.
+Users choose the repository scope they want SecOpsium to access, and scans should only run against repositories inside that approved scope.

-For private repositories, access depends on the permissions granted through that GitHub authorization.
-SecOpsium should not be used to scan anything outside that authorized scope.
+For private repositories, access depends on the permissions granted through the GitHub authorization.
+SecOpsium should not be used to scan anything outside repositories the user owns or is explicitly authorized to assess.

 Scoped access reduces unnecessary exposure.
 The product does not need a user's personal access token pasted into the dashboard to run normal GitHub-backed scans.